TeamNovaSoft/qa-exposed-server/docs/ARCHITECTURE.md

     A -->|Search for Log| C
 ```

 This flow diagram shows the interactions between the different components of the system.
 The frontend component receives incoming requests from users and sends them to the server service for processing.
 The server service performs actions such as data retrieval, calculation, and storage, and then sends the results back to the frontend component for display to the user.
-The monitoring and analytics service is responsible for monitoring the system's performance and health, providing alerts and notifications when there are issues or errors.
 Finally, the logging service is responsible for logging all activity in the system, including user interactions, system events, and error messages.

   Here's a mermaid flowchart that represents the process: